aubble/goTunneLS/README.md

 ## Configuration

-###Startup

-####Linux
-//TODO get the file off the server
-I've included the goTunneLS.service file for systemd in linux.
-First copy it into /etc/systemd/system/

-Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
-Finally add the -c flag if needed to point to the location of the config file if it isn't /etc/goTunneLS/config.json.

-Now reload systemd with

-	sudo systemctl daemon-reload

-####Mac
-I've included the goTunneLS.plist launch daemon file for launchctl in osx.
-First copy it into /Library/LaunchDaemons.
-Next change the first string of the ProgramArguments array to the absolute path of the goTunneLS executable on your system.
-Now if you need to specify the location of the config file, please do so on the third string tag.
-Otherwise delete the second and third tags

-Finally load it with

-	sudo launchctl load -w /Library/LaunchDaemons/goTunneLS.plist

 ###config.json

 The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and then the path to the logFile.
 A neat simple example file, config.json, is included.